In fact, she was the first person in her family born in the country.

 “My maternal grandparents were Spanish, and I have family in Valencia and some in France,” Gloria explains.
-“Because of the war in Spain they moved to Peru were they had my mom and uncles, then they wanted to start a business and decided that Panama was a good choice for that.
-They came here, first to Colon and then eventually settled in Panama City.
+“Because of the war in Spain they moved to Peru where they had my mom and uncles, then they wanted to start a business and decided that Panama was a good choice for that.
+They came here, first to Colon, then eventually they settled in Panama City.

 “My dad’s family is in Guatemala,” Gloria continues.
 “He moved here to study with the Americans in Clayton.
 My mom was working with the Army.
 That’s how they met.”

 Next time you’re in Panama City, stop by.
-We’re a couple of blocks away from Einstein’s Head in the building with the bright red awning…
+We’re a couple of blocks away from Einstein’s Head, a local landmark, in the building with the bright red awning.

 Our eclectic LIOS team in residence loves to meet fellow wanderers.

 Founding Publisher, Overseas Opportunity Letter